Bell Creek (Tunkhannock Creek tributary): Geography and geology

 The elevation near the mouth of Bell Creek is 945 ft above sea level.
 The elevation near the creek's source is 1493 ft above sea level.

 The surficial geology alongside Bell Creek at its mouth consists of alluvial fan.
 Further upstream, there is alluvium and a patch of bedrock consisting of sandstone and shale.
 The surficial geology of the surrounding valley in the lower reaches mainly includes bedrock and a till known as Wisconsinan Till.
 Further upstream, the surficial geology along the creek includes some alluvium, but mostly Wisconsinan Till.
 There are also a few patches of wetlands and lakes.

 The valley of Bell Creek in its upper reaches includes a "beaded valley" that was little affected by glacial erosion but considerably affected by glacial deposition, to the point that large amounts of glacial till partly or fully block off individual valleys.

 Watershed and biology

 The watershed of Bell Creek has an area of 5.64 sqmi.
 The mouth of the creek is in the United States Geological Survey quadrangle of Lenoxville.
 However, its source is in the quadrangle of Thompson.
 The creek also passes through the quadrangle of Harford.
 The mouth of the creek is located within 1 mi of South Gibson.

 A lake known as Potter Lake is situated on Bell Creek.
 It is a large, mainly open-water bog-like habitat, although dams created by beavers and humans have raised the water levels, drowning much of the bog vegetation.
 The lake is listed on the Susquehanna County Natural Areas Inventory.

-Williams Field Services Company, LLC. was once issued a permit to built, maintain, and operate a 16 in natural gas pipeline and timber bridges crossing Bell Creek and one or more of its unnamed tributaries.
+Williams Field Services Company, LLC. was once issued a permit to build, maintain, and operate a 16 in natural gas pipeline and timber bridges crossing Bell Creek and one or more of its unnamed tributaries.